Cook Inlet Beluga Whales the Canaries of the Sea

 AWA has been working with partners to understand the extent and types of contaminants entering the belugas’ habitat.
 Many permits and studies only focus on localized areas of the Inlet, and don’t take a comprehensive look at the quantities, locations, or types of pollutants entering Cook Inlet.
 To our knowledge, no one has looked cumulatively across Cook Inlet at how belugas may be affected by all sources of pollution.
 That’s where AWA decided to start - what are the belugas being exposed to as they swim and forage in Cook Inlet?

-We presented our preliminary findings in January 2023 at the Alaska Marine Science Symposium.
-We think you will be as surprised as we were at just how much of the belugas’ habitat contains some kind of known threat to belugas, even when we limited our assessment to easily mappable threats.
-Click to read the abstract.
+• We presented our preliminary findings in January 2023 at the Alaska Marine Science Symposium.
+We were surprised at just how much of the belugas’ habitat contains a known threat to belugas, even when we limited our assessment to human-caused, easily mappable threats.
+Read the abstract.

-In October 2023, AWA co-hosted the first ever Cook Inlet Water Quality Summit, recognizing we had more questions than answers when it came to the status of the waters of Cook Inlet.
+• In October 2023, AWA co-hosted the first-ever Cook Inlet Water Quality Summit, recognizing we had more questions than answers when it came to the status of the waters of Cook Inlet.
 Presentations covered what is known about the water, the health of fish and wildlife using the water, projects that may improve or reduce water quality, regulatory processes for the Clean Water Act, as well as a panel discussion involving policy makers from communities around Cook Inlet.
+We then hosted follow-up community discussions in 2024.

 How You Can Help Cook Inlet Belugas